Hans Gruber

 Golden Moon Kummel

-80 proof/40% ABV
+ABV: 80 proof/40%

-Maison De La Vie, Ltd.
+Brand: Maison De La Vie, Ltd.

 An herbal liqueur that is mostly sweet, flavored with caraway, fennel and cumin reminiscent of sweet sausage.
 Deliciously paired with tree and stone fruits.